Clindamycin

 • Alternative treatment of PCP in combination with primaquine

-• Alternative treatment of CNS toxoplasmosis in combination with pyrimethamine and leucovorin
+• Alternative therapy of CNS toxoplasmosis in combination with pyrimethamine and leucovorin

 • MRSA skin and soft tissue infections